leoemaxie/alx-higher_level_programming/README.md

 * Exceptions: A deep dive into handling errors that occurs when executing a python program.
 This is housed in the [0x05-python-exceptions](/0x05-python-exceptions) directory.

 * Classes and Objects: Introduction to Object Oriented Programming in Python.
 This is housed in the [0x06-python-classes](/0x06-python-classes) directory.

+* Test-driven Development: Writing tests and testing in Python.
+This is housed in the [0x07-python-test_driven_development](/0x07-python-test_driven_development) directory.